 Like in all relationships, trust is a very important matter.
 It can either make or break the deal.
 I know I have said this before, but it is so important that I will say it again: TALK!
 There are no two ways around it.
 Prove each other trustworthy.
 You can voice your concerns to your partner, and they can reassure you that everything is fine.
 Maybe you can request for checkups during parties if that makes you feel better.

-Remember that jealousy isn’t love.
+Remember that jealousy isn’t love and it can be one of the red flags in a long distance relationship.
 Also remember that no one in their right mind would stay in a long-distance relationship and go through all the hardships for a little time together in turn if they didn’t love you.
 Remember that love means respect.
 It means that you are honest with each other.
 You need to build trust in order for things to work out — and this is especially important in a long-distance relationship.